AaronLiu666888/EC503-Project/Datasets/KNN Sets/DatasetExplained.md

 **Missing Dataset Used in KNN**

-WQ_Modified.mat -> still has missing values, type is numberized
+WQ_Modified.mat -> _still has missing values, type is numberized_

-WQ_Modified_Filled.mat -> fills missing values in WQ_Modified.mat
+WQ_Modified_Filled.mat -> _fills missing values in WQ_Modified.mat_

-MedianFill.mat -> mat file of Wine Quality with missing data filled with the median of the column, type is also numberized.
+MedianFill.mat -> _mat file of Wine Quality with missing data filled with the median of the column, type is also numberized_

 **Unbalanced Dataset Used in KNN**

-bmi.mat -> no changes just bmi.csv to bmi.mat
+bmi.mat -> _no changes just bmi.csv to bmi.mat_